This Google™ translation feature is provided for informational purposes only.

 Education and Employee Benefits Account for Half of Local Government Expenditures

-Employee benefits accounted for another 19 percent of local government spending ($16.1 billion).
-This is the fastest growing segment, increasing at an annual rate of 3.7 percent over the 10-year period ending in the 2018 fiscal year, compared to an annual rate of growth in other expenditures of 2.0 percent or less.
+Employee benefits accounted for another 19 percent of local government spending ($16.7 billion).
+This is the fastest growing segment, increasing at an annual rate of 3.8 percent over the 10-year period ending in the 2019 fiscal year, twice the annual rate of growth in total expenditures of 1.9 percent.

-Fiscal Stress Remained Low in 2019, but Significant Risks Loom in 2020
+Fiscal Stress Remained Low in 2020, but Significant Risks May Still Emerge

-The Office of the State Comptroller analyzes the financial condition of each municipality and school district through its Fiscal Stress Monitoring System, which combines a number of financial indicators into an overall score intended to measure entities’ budgetary solvency.
+The Office of the State Comptroller analyzes the financial condition of each municipality and school district through its Fiscal Stress Monitoring System, which combines several financial indicators into an overall score intended to measure each entity’s budgetary solvency.

-However, counties had the highest prevalence of stress, with 12.7 percent (7 of 55 scored) being in some level of stress.
-This was a slight decline from 2018, when 14.3 percent (8 of 56 counties scored) were in stress.
+However, cities had the highest incidence of stress, with 13.5 percent (7 of 52 scored) being in some level of stress.
+This was an increase from 2019, when 11.5 percent (6 of 52 cities scored) were in stress.